Featured Story

-Mercy Hospital’s 20 year collaboration agreement with the co-located, independent Mercy Research Lab has been proven to be a boon to Mercy and the children of Sierra Leone, as their research contributed to the efforts to bring a vaccination to prevent malaria infections.
+Mercy Hospital’s long collaboration agreement to permit establishment and co-location of the independent Mercy Research Lab on the hospital grounds, and to share infrastructure, connections, and resources has been proven to be a boon to Mercy and the children of Sierra Leone, as their research contributed to the efforts to produce, introduce, and bring a vaccination to prevent malaria infections to the underserved at-risk populations in Bo and across Sierra Leone.

 WHO News release – 10/6/2021 – Geneva